 You can get someone else to massage it, or use a massage ball, but the most effective way is usually by using a peanut massage ball.

 Place the peanut on the floor and gently lower the back of your neck onto it.
 Slowly roll up to the top of your neck and back to the top of your shoulder blades.
 You can lift up your hips to increase pressure, but be careful not to put too much pressure on the neck.

-Note that you can also do this exercise on the floor.
+Note that you can also do this exercise on the floor (instructions below).

 - Lay on your back with your knees bent.

-- Tuck you chin close to your chest, then push your head into the ground.
+- Tuck your chin close to your chest, then push your head into the ground.